 Unless a participant makes an election under Tax Code Section 83(b) to accelerate recognition of income to the date of grant as described below, the participant will not recognize compensation income at the time a restricted stock award is granted, provided that the award is subject to restrictions on transfer and is subject to a substantial risk of forfeiture.
 When the restrictions lapse, the participant will recognize compensation income equal to the fair market value of the Common Stock as of that date (less any amount he or she paid for the stock).
 If the participant files an election under Tax Code Section 83(b) within 30 days after the date of grant of the restricted stock, the participant will recognize compensation income as of the date of grant equal to the fair market value of the stock as of that date (less any amount paid for the stock).
 However, if the stock is later forfeited, the participant will not be able to recover the tax previously paid pursuant to the Tax Code Section 83(b) election.
-When the stock is sold, the participant will have capital gain or loss equal to the date of yrant (if a Tax Code Section 83(b) election was made) or the date of vesting (if it was not).
+When the stock is sold, the participant will have capital gain or loss equal to the sales proceeds less the value of the stock on the date of grant (if a Tax Code Section 83(b) election was made) or the date of vesting (if it was not).
 Any capital gain or loss will be long-term if the participant held the stock for more than one year and otherwise will be short-term.